usnews/brightspot-cms/docs/documentation/image-cropping.md

 ## Adding the Crop

-From within Brightspot, we need to create the required image crop size.
+From within Brightspot, you need to create the required image crop size.
 Access Admin -> Settings and in the left hand rail select New Standard Image Size.
-We have created a crop for use with all blog post images, the internal name is `blogCrop`.
+Create a crop for use with all blog post images, the internal name is `blogCrop`.

 The simplest implementation does not require any other option to be selected.